 It’s official: Amazon is expanding into Australia.
-The global e-commerce giant is starting to pursue warehouses that will become its fulfillment centres, along with hiring hundreds (if not thousands) of new employees that will oversee its new Australian operations.
-So what does Amazon’s arrival mean for Australian Small Online Businesses
+The global e-commerce giant is starting to pursue warehouses that will become its fulfilment centres and hire hundreds (if not thousands) of new employees to oversee its new Australian operations.
+So what does Amazon’s arrival mean for Australian Small Online Businesses?

 For consumers, that should be welcome news.
 But for small online businesses, the outlook is less rosy.
-Amazon is known around the world for driving out competition; the platform’s marketplace makes it impossible for smaller retailers to compete with almost unbeatable prices.
+Amazon is known worldwide for driving out the competition; the platform’s marketplace makes it impossible for smaller retailers to compete with almost unbeatable prices.

 That said, it’s far from impossible to survive an e-commerce environment dominated by Amazon.
-Businesses can still successfully run their own online stores–if they adapt quickly and efficiency.
+Businesses can still successfully run their online stores–if they adapt quickly and efficiently.
 Here’s what Amazon’s arrival in Australia means for your online business.

 Competition Expands its Boundaries

 Above all, Amazon’s arrival will drive competition.
 You may have been the only online retailer in your product category to date, but that will soon no longer be the case.
 In fact, even international merchants looking to sell their goods in Australia will soon have an easy opportunity to do so.